MaoriMalca/REST-API-into-file/README.md

 # REST API FOR CRUD OPERATIONS

-This is a  client REST API.
+This is a project made in order to apply topics I recently learned about building REST APIs with JavaScript and Node.js.
-A Node.js and Express.js powered application that allow CRUD operations on users data by sending an HTTP requests to the server.
+In my project,using REST API, I implemented CRUD operations on users data by sending an HTTP requests to the server.
-In my project the server is the local host.
 The users data stored in JSON file and contains the following details : name, age and gender.
+(See the json file with the users array in the folder 'users').
+In my project the server is local.

 # Technologies used